Altoc/homehub/README.md

 # homehub
 # NOTE: This version of HomeHub is deprecated, and being rebuilt with different technologies.
-Home Hub is a home life management system that I am currently developing Management features so far include:
+Home Hub is a home life management system
+Management features so far include:
 - grocery list management
 - Note system for roommate interaction